digitalmediabremen/documents/Directions_for_Visualizing_Concepts.md

 - [Étienne-Louis Boullée](https://en.wikipedia.org/wiki/%C3%89tienne-Louis_Boull%C3%A9e) -- visionary French neoclassical architect
 - [Archigram](https://en.wikipedia.org/wiki/Archigram) -- British avantgarde architecture group

-## Projects where Visualizations are part of the Work
+## Projects Where Visualizations are Part of the Work

 In other projects, visualizations become an important part of the final work.
 This can either happen during the process, by accident, or as a specific strategy.

 Examples:

 - Matthew Barney: River of Fundament - [Drawings](https://www.gladstonegallery.com/artist/matthew-barney/work-detail/868/em-river-of-fundament-leaves-of-grass-em), [Movie](https://www.youtube.com/watch?v=quyiQXG7GlY) -- extensive art project including 2D works, sculptures and a feature film.
 As part of the production process, Barney created drawings that served as storyboards for the film and were later exhibited as artworks.

+## Words on *Resolution of a Visualization*

+- time
+- strategically ( how much space do you leave for the recipient? )

 ## Methods + Strategies for Visualizing Concepts